-Located in the heart of the Lake District, the Outdoor Adventure Capital of the UK, Keswick is very accessible by all means of transport.
-Below we have provided information and useful links to help you find your way to the Keswick Mountain Festival by various modes of transport.
+Located in the heart of the Lake District, the Outdoor Adventure Capital of the UK, Keswick is very accessible by all means of transport, meaning that you can consider the environment when planning your route to Keswick Mountain Festival.
+Below we have provided information and useful links to help you find your way, whichever mode of transport you choose.

 From the M6 (traveling both North or South) take Junction 40 at Penrith for the North Lakes.
 From J40, follow the A66 West for approximately 17 miles to Keswick.